-Every year since 2002, Massachusetts Institute of Technology (MIT) has published its list of the ten technologies it predicts will have the greatest innovative impact long-term.
+Since 2002, the Massachusetts Institute of Technology (MIT) has published the annual Hitlist of ten technologies that, according to scientists, will change the world.

 Some technologies prove to be just bubbles, others exceed all expectations eliciting challenging societal debates such as the current ones about energy transition technologies, e-mobility or Industry 4.0.
 However, one issue is beyond all question: